-Projects are typically suggested by the advisor, and are agreed upon jointly by the student and their prospective advisor.
-The advisors make every effort to help the student select and pursue a research project that can provide meaningful results during the course of a 10 to 12 Fellowship.
+Projects are typically suggested by the prospective advisor, and are agreed upon jointly by the student and their advisor.
+The advisors make every effort to help the student select and pursue a research project that can provide meaningful results during the course of a 10 to 12 week Fellowship.

 Q. Why are Summer Fellows matched with staff scientists from the U.S. Geological Survey?

-The Woods Hole Coastal and Marine Geology Team is one of three marine teams that conduct research within the USGS Coastal and Marine Geology Program.
+The USGS Woods Hole Coastal and Marine Science Center is one of three marine teams that conduct research within the USGS Coastal and Marine Geology Program.
 The goal of the Coastal and Marine Geology Program is to describe the geology of coastal and marine systems.
-To carry out this mission, the team has been located on WHOI's Quissett Campus in Woods Hole as an integral part of the Woods Hole research community for more than 35 years.
+To carry out this mission, the Center has been located on WHOI's Quissett Campus in Woods Hole as an integral part of the Woods Hole research community for more than 35 years.

 Q. Will I have to submit a paper when the summer is complete?

-Yes, all Summer Student Fellows are expected to present a brief mid-summer progress report, a public oral presentation to their department of research project results at the end of the summer, and a final written report describing his or her summer research project.
+Yes, all Summer Student Fellows are expected to present a brief mid-summer progress report, a public oral presentation to their department of research project results at the end of the summer, and a final written report describing their summer research project.